hawc2/collections-as-data-notebooks/README.md

 A work-in-progress curated list of awesome Jupyter notebooks for querying and analyzing library collections as data.
 Jupyter is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 [Collections as data](https://collectionsasdata.github.io/) is a movement to mediate library collections in computational formats.
 Jupyter Notebooks provide an ideal way to introduce data-based explorations of library collections.
 Much of this work occurs under the umbrella of [GLAMLabs](https://glamlabs.io/).

 Inspired by lists like [Awesome Jupyter: A Curated List](https://github.com/markusschanta/awesome-jupyter), this repo will pull together Collections as Data Jupyter notebooks available on other Github repos, Binders, etc. For a useful introduction to Jupyter Notebooks for GLAM communities, see Quinn Dombrowski's [piece](https://github.com/quinnanya/dh-jupyter).There was a previous attempt at such a repo, a few years ago: [Awesome Jupyter Glam](https://github.com/LibraryCarpentry/awesome-jupyter-glam).
 Relevant resources from the GLAM repo have been added to this list.
-(Note: Recent changes in Spring 2021 to Library-Carpentry's repo need to be updated here, as well as from the Workbench's new repo: https://github.com/GLAM-Workbench/GLAM-jupyter-resources.)
+(Note: Recent changes in Spring 2021 to Library-Carpentry's repo need to be updated here, as well as from the Workbench's new [repo](https://github.com/GLAM-Workbench/GLAM-jupyter-resources)).

 For an introduction to Jupyter Notebooks for digital methods in GLAM (Galleries, Libraries, and Museums), see the [GLAM Workbench](https://glam-workbench.github.io/getting-started/).
 The GLAM Workbench is the most exhaustive collection of Collections as Data Notebooks currently available.
 Mostly based off of materials in Australia and New Zealand National Libraries, their [Github repo](https://github.com/GLAM-Workbench) is the easiest way to access their notebooks directly.
 All operational notebooks from the site will be added to this list.